 A: Crab feasts are a time honored tradition during which friends and family gather around a large picnic-style table to eat Maryland blue crabs.
 Blue crabs take time to pick and eat so it becomes a very social activity.
 Typically held in the summer, crab feasts are best enjoyed with a cold beer in hand.

-A: The Maryland crab season typically starts in mid April and runs all the way through December.
+A: The Maryland Blue Crab season typically starts in mid April and runs all the way through December.

 Q: What is the difference between male and female crabs?